TypeTenzinHoTT/rook/README.md

 ## Contributing

 Pull requests welcome.
-See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.
+See [CONTRIBUTOR.md](CONTRIBUTOR.md) for project contribution guidelines and [docs/contributing.mdx](docs/contributing.mdx) for the docs-focused guide.

 ## License